 Armando A. Arias, Jr.

-The author suggests how one acdemic institution, California State University, Monterey Bay (CSUMB) is planning for a distributed learning and distance education program, utilizing the latest technologies and innovative pedagogy to meet the needs of all underrepresented and under-served students.
-This need is especially high for the Latino/a population of the Salinas Valley, where some of the poorest Latino populations in the nation can be found.
-The university's students, faculty, and staff represent a geographically and culturally diverse group of people, whose richness is mirrored in CSUMB's commitment to the establishment of a multilingual, multicultural, and intellectual community.
+The author suggests how one academic institution, California State University, Monterey Bay (CSUMB) is planning for a distributed learning and distance education program utilizing the latest technologies and innovative pedagogy to meet the needs of all underrepresented and underserved students.
+The need for distributed learning and distance education programs is especially high for the Latino/a population of the Salinas Valley, where some of the poorest Latino populations in the nation reside.
+The university’s students, faculty, and staff represent a geographically and culturally diverse group of people whose richness is mirrored in CSUMB’s commitment to the establishment of a multilingual, multicultural, and intellectual community.

 Linda M. Hunt